Sustainable Workspaces, Manchester

 Manchester / UK

-Innovative adaptation of ex-university building to provide a sustainable home for Manchester’s community of climate tech start-ups.
+An innovative interior retrofit to provide a sustainable home for Manchester’s community of climate tech start-ups.
 The light-touch re-fit provides community workspace using innovative sustainable materials and circular construction techniques.

 Type